 Harris County continues to identify tracts west of Interstate 45 and work with landowners to extend the Spring Creek Greenway.

 Phase III-A of the Spring Creek Greenway Trail

 Phase III-A of the Spring Creek Greenway trail was completed in April 2014.
-This section adds another 2.6 miles of 10-foot wide asphalt trail and paralleling equestrian trail, which extends from Pundt Park to Dennis Johnston Park.
+This section, which adds another 2.6 miles of 10-foot wide asphalt trail and a paralleling equestrian trail, extends from Pundt Park to Dennis Johnston Park.
 Completion of this section brings the total contiguous Spring Creek Greenway trail length to almost 12.5 miles.
-Harris County now features four anchor parks: Carter, Dennis Johnston, Jesse H. Jones, and Pundt parks.
+The Spring Creek Greenway trail now connects four Harris County Precinct 4 anchor parks: Carter, Dennis Johnston, Jesse H. Jones, and Pundt parks.
 Phase III-B will continue the trail north from Dennis Johnston Park following construction of the Grand Parkway in the area.

 Dennis Johnston Park

-The newest anchor park along the Spring Creek Greenway was opened in April 2013, used frequently as a starting point for cyclists.
+The newest anchor park along the Spring Creek Greenway opened in April 2013, frequently used as a starting point by cyclists on the trail.
 This 55-acre facility includes a crushed granite loop for walking/jogging, a fishing pond with an overlook deck, a butterfly/hummingbird garden, and the Big Stone Lodge.
 As of the fall of 2014, a new public restroom building is nearing completion as well.